yllvar/yllvar/README.md

-### Hi there! 👋 Aspire to be a scientist in Finance, Started as a self taught developer and learning new thing in fast paced with the help of various gtp model.
-As a day-to-day quantitative developer, I'm passionate about developing trading algorithms, building fun or anarchic stuff on blockchain and collaborating on innovative projects in the statistical finance and algorithmic trading technology sectors. 📈💻 In between coding, I have to shred my electric guitar and headbang, it sometimes help to fix the error.
+# Hi there! 👋

+I aspire to be a scientist in Finance, starting as a self-taught developer and learning new things at a fast pace with the help of various GPT models.
+As a day-to-day quantitative developer, I'm passionate about developing trading algorithms, building fun or anarchic stuff on blockchain, and collaborating on innovative projects in the statistical finance and algorithmic trading technology sectors. 📈💻 In between coding, I shred my electric guitar and headbang; it sometimes helps fix errors.

 I'm an Economics graduate from LSE with a background in Machine Learning Programming from the UTM.
 I specialize in quantitative trading, machine learning modeling, algorithmic trading development, multichain blockchain development, and consulting for Web3 projects.

+## 🔭 Current Focus
-- 🔭 I'm delving into the fascinating intersection of economics, machine learning, and blockchain technology.
+Delving into the fascinating intersection of economics, machine learning, and blockchain technology.

+## 💬 Let's Connect
-- 💬 Let's brainstorm together on technology, algorithms, and blockchain projects.
-- 📫 Reach out to me at yllvaranwar@gmail.com for collaboration opportunities and freelance gigs.
+Let's brainstorm together on technology, algorithms, and blockchain projects.
+Reach out to me at [yllvaranwar@gmail.com](mailto:yllvaranwar@gmail.com) for collaboration opportunities and freelance gigs.

-- 😄 Pronouns: bro
+## 😄 Pronouns
+Bro

+## ⚡ Fun Fact
-- ⚡ Fun fact: No idea is a bad idea until it becomes bad!
+No idea is a bad idea until it becomes bad!

+## 📝 Resume
-- 📝 Resume: Eaten by my dog recently, no soft copy 😅
+Eaten by my dog recently, no soft copy 😅

 **Languages and Tools:**